ABC News (Australia): National bulletins and programs

-ABC News at Noon (launched in February 2005 to replace the less successful Midday News and Business, preceded in turn by the long-running World at Noon) is presented by Ros Childs (weekdays) and Dan Bourchier (weekends) from the ABC's main national news studio in the Sydney suburb of Ultimo, and airs on ABC TV and ABC News channel in each Australian state and territory at midday Australian Eastern Standard/Daylight Time.
+ABC News at Noon (launched in February 2005 to replace the less successful Midday News and Business, preceded in turn by the long-running World at Noon) is presented by Ros Childs on weekdays and Melissa Mackay on weekends, from the ABC's main national news studio in the Sydney suburb of Ultimo, and airs on ABC TV and ABC News channel in each Australian state and territory at midday Australian Eastern Standard/Daylight Time.
 A separate edition of the bulletin is produced for Western Australia two to three hours after the original broadcast, as the time delay was deemed too long to remain up-to-date.

-7.30 is presented by Sarah Ferguson from the ABC's main national news studio in Parramatta, Sydney, on ABC TV at 7:30 pm, weeknights.
+7.30 is presented by Sarah Ferguson from the ABC's main national news studio in Parramatta, Sydney, on ABC TV at 7:30pm, from Monday to Thursday.
 However, when a big state political event happens, the national program can be pre-empted by the local edition.

-ABC Late News is presented by Michael Tetlow (Monday-Friday), broadcast from Perth on ABC TV at 10:30 pm (eastern time).
+ABC Late News is presented by Michael Tetlow from Monday to Friday, broadcast from Perth on ABC TV at 10:30pm (eastern time).
 A separate edition is presented from Perth for Western Australia also by Michael Tetlow on ABC at 10:30 pm (western time) and then ABC News channel at 11pm (eastern time) and 12:30 am.
 Later, they also host 15-minute News Overnight bulletins.

 Other news and current affairs programs broadcast nationally include Afternoon Briefing, ABC News at Five, 7.30, Insiders, Four Corners, Behind the News, Q&A, Landline, Offsiders, One Plus One, The Business, The World, Australian Story, Foreign Correspondent, Media Watch and Australia Wide.